+1 & +2 PCM Formula Sheet

 Since 2013

-Handwritten notes, class slides, and tutorials from BITS Pilani and Parsons School of Design — shared openly and used by students worldwide since 2013.
+Handwritten notes, class slides, formula sheets, and design coursework from BITS Pilani and Parsons School of Design.
+Shared openly so the next student can spend less time searching and more time understanding.

 Engineering